msh9/codinginthetrenches.com/content/post/2021-06-26-cors-and-s3-and-cors.md

 My issue was not paying attention to CloudFront's caching configuration.
 Each CloudFront distribution can have one or more 'behaviors' that determine how requests are handled.
 Among other settings, behaviors determine how many different versions of a response are stored by CloudFront and what header values are passed to the backend.
 AWS' documentation covers](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/understanding-the-cache-key.html) the how the behavior policy works in more detail.

+I had configured my distribution to pass header values to the backend but only store responses based on the requested domain and path.
+This meant that CloudFront did not return different CORS headers regardless of what `origin` header was sent with the response.
+It instead sent back headers associated with whatever request it first handled.
+Since I have a simple public website adding the `origin` header to the cache set of keys resolved the issue.

+Issued number two resolved.

+If you got this first, thanks for reading and hopefully I covered something new.